 What is user research, and why is it important?

-The valuable insights and actionable feedback gained from usability testing enable our team to make necessary adjustments to enhance the user experience and, as a result, increase engagement, improve user satisfaction, and overall business success.
+User research is a systematic process of gathering, analysing, and interpreting information about the target users of a product or service.
+It involves studying users’ behaviours, needs, preferences, and motivations to inform and guide the design and development of user-centric solutions.
+The valuable insights and actionable feedback gained from usability testing enable our team to make necessary adjustments to enhance the experience and, as a result, increase engagement, improve user satisfaction, and overall business success.

 Benefits of user research